What is Multicloud?

-A multi-cloud environment is one where an enterprise uses more than one cloud platform that each delivers a specific application or service.
-A multi-cloud can be comprised of public, private, and edge clouds to achieve the enterprise’s datacenter end goals.
-In other words, it combines on-premise operations with services and applications running on multiple cloud providers, which enables organizations to capture the benefits of each platform while mitigating their downsides.
+A multicloud environment is one where an enterprise uses more than one cloud platform (with at least two or more public clouds) that each delivers a specific application or service.
+A multicloud can be comprised of public, private, and edge clouds to achieve the enterprise’s end goals.
+In other words, it combines on-premise operations with services and applications running on multiple public cloud providers, which enables organizations to capture the benefits of each platform while mitigating their downsides.

 - To prevent data loss or downtime due to a localized component failure in the cloud